 Kruger National Park, South Africa

-The Kruger National Park in South Africa is arguably the most popular park on earth.
+Kruger National Park in South Africa is arguably the most popular self-drive park on earth.
 It is home to an abundance of flora and fauna, including elephants and other big five members.
 It is highly unlikely to miss out on elephants while at this park.
-If anything, you are sure to witness a herd or more here, even from the comfort of your lodge.
+You will no doubt witness a herd or more here, even from the comfort of your lodge.

 There’s nothing quite like seeing these majestic animals in their natural habitat, especially for the first time.
 These African elephant safaris are a great way to experience these beautiful giants on the vacation of a lifetime.